: TODAY'S ROYAL FAMILY

 The Duke of Cambridge is a Counsellor of State, and was appointed to the position on his 21st birthday, replacing The Princess Royal.

 Any two Counsellors of State may attend Privy Council meetings and they may sign routine documents.
 But their role is limited.
-For example, they cannot dissolve Parliament, except on The Queen’s express instructions, nor create peers.
+For example, they cannot dissolve Parliament, except on The Monarch’s express instructions, nor create peers.

 Counsellors of State are appointed from among the following: The Duke of Edinburgh and the four adults next in succession (provided they have reached the age of 21).
 These are currently The Prince of Wales, The Duke of Cambridge, Prince Harry and The Duke of York.